Ritchies Transport

 Ritchies Transport is a New Zealand private bus operator, owned by KKR.
-It was established in 1972 and describes itself as "the largest privately owned bus and coach transport operator in New Zealand" with a fleet of over 1500 vehicles spread across depots nationwide.
-It owns a 46% stake in InterCity.
+It was established in 1972 and describes itself as "the largest privately owned bus and coach transport operator in New Zealand" with a fleet of over 1700 vehicles spread across depots nationwide.
+It also owns a 46% stake in InterCity.

 History

 Richies Coachlines was founded in Temuka in 1937.

 John Ritchie ran the company from 1970.
 Still actively involved, he died in July 2010.

 In 2014 they invested $18m in a new West Auckland bus depot with 132 buses.

 On 8 May 2019, Ritchies Transport acquired Birkenhead Transport, taking over bus operations on 13 May.

+On 24 April 2025, Ritchies Transport acquired Pavlovich Coachlines, taking over bus operations on the same day.

 Services

 Ritchies operates coach services for several package tour operators, as well as urban services, usually under contract to local councils: